llpeterson/e2e/rtp.rst

 Much of RTP actually derives from protocol functionality that was originally embedded in the application itself.
 Two of the first such applications were ``vic`` and ``vat``, the former supporting real-time video and the latter supporting real-time audio.
-It's not unreasonable to say that all of today's commercial on-line conferencing products were derived from these two applications.
-They originally ran over UDP, while the designers figured out which features were needed to handle the real-time nature of the communication.
+Both applications originally ran directly over UDP, while the designers figured out which features were needed to handle the real-time nature of the communication.
 Later, they realized that these features could be useful to many other applications and defined a protocol with those features, which became RTP.

 RTP can run over many lower-layer protocols, but still commonly runs over UDP.
 That leads to the protocol stack shown in :numref:`Figure %s